 To Sear or Not To Sear

-To a large extent, searing is what helps to develop the flavor of a roast.
-After all, it's the Maillard reactions that produce all those wonderfully complex flavor compounds.
+To a large extent, searing helps to develop a roast's flavor.
+After all, the Maillard reactions produce all those wonderfully complex flavor compounds.

-When roasting a large cut of meat, such as a whole chicken, turkey or maybe prime rib, the meat will develop a nice sear by virtue of the fact that the meat must stay in the oven long enough to cook through.
-However, with smaller cuts, such as tenderloin, you might decide to sear the meat on the stove top before finishing it the oven.
+When roasting a large cut of meat, such as a whole chicken, turkey, or prime rib, the meat will develop a nice sear because the meat must stay in the oven long enough to cook through.
+However, with smaller cuts, such as tenderloin, you might sear the meat on the stovetop before finishing it in the oven.

-For a more complete discussion of this method, see the chapter on Pan Roasting (coming soon).
+For a complete discussion of this method, see the chapter on Pan Roasting.

 To Marinate or Not To Marinate

-Marinating and brining are two methods of introducing moisture as well as flavor to your meat before roasting.
+Marinating and brining are two methods of introducing moisture and flavor to your meat before roasting.
 A marinade is a flavorful acidic solution that serves a couple of purposes.

 First, it can bring a lot of flavor to your meat.

 Second, the acids can begin to denature, or chemically cook, the proteins on the outside of the meat, possibly resulting in a faster cooking time and minimizing the chance of the meat's drying out.

 A brine is a salt-based solution that imparts flavor deep into meat through osmosis.
 Unlike a marinade, brining brings about purely physical changes in the meat.
 Specifically, it carries salt and other flavorings into the meat cells.